 Tax invoicing can be much easier to manage with the use of an accounting, POS, ERP or other system to help you produce your compliant document requirements for your customers.
 Invoicing software will keep your business invoicing streamlined and compliant.
 Products such as MYOB AccountRight and MYOB Essentials makes for simple step process.
 You have the ability to create the form required with all of the steps noted above included quite easily.
 A computerised system equips you to manage your GST requirements so you can avoid penalties and fines.
 An even easier way is MYOB’s smartphone App PayDirect.
 It allows you to invoice your customers on the go, email them the compliant tax invoice.

 You have the ability to add some other features to your Tax Invoice to enable faster payment which also improves cashflow.
-Here are 3 great tips:
+Here are three great tips:

 - Email your invoices out, so that clients receive them more quickly.
 Very few businesses now mail invoice